DR JEKYLL & MR HYDE

 John Hannah, who also executive produces, is perhaps not the best actor one could think of in the two roles, but plays the parts perfectly adequately.
 Kellie Shirley brings a good deal of plaintive sympathy to the role of the maid Mabel.
 All of which mounts to make this one of the best adaptations of Dr Jekyll and Mr Hyde to date.

 Other variations include the would-be sequels Son of Dr Jekyll (1951), Daughter of Dr Jekyll (1957) and Dr Jekyll and the Wolfman (1972); the comedy variations Abbott and Costello Meet Dr Jekyll and Mr Hyde (1953), The Ugly Duckling (1959), the Italian My Friend, Dr Jekyll (1960) and The Nutty Professor (1963) with Jerry Lewis and its remake The Nutty Professor (1996) with Eddie Murphy; versions where Dr Jekyll turns into a woman with Dr Jekyll and Sister Hyde (1971), the Italian comedy Dr Jekyll and the Gentle Lady (1971) and Dr Jekyll and Ms Hyde (1995); a Looney Tunes cartoon Dr Jekylls Hide (1954) where Sylvester the Cat transforms into a dog after taking the formula; the erotic/adult versions The Naughty Dr. Jekyll (1973), The Erotic Dr Jekyll (1976), Jekyll and Hyde (2000), Dr. Jekyll & Mistress Hyde (2003) and Jacqueline Hyde (2005); Dr Black and Mr Hyde (1976), a blaxploitation version where Jekyll is a Black man who turns into a white-skinned monster; the amusing send-up Jekyll and Hyde ...
 Together Again (1982); a wacky childrens tv series Julia Jekyll and Harriet Hyde (1995); Killer Bash (1996) set in a frat house with an avenging female Jekyll; the excellent deconstruction Mary Reilly (1996), which tells the story from the point-of-view of Jekylls maid; while the tv series Jekyll and Hyde (2015) concerns Jekylls grandson (Tom Bateman) hunted by various parties during the 1930s.
-Dr Jekyll appears as a character in The League of Extraordinary Gentlemen (2003) played by Jason Flemyng and in the tv series Penny Dreadful (2014-6) played by Shazad Latif, which both feature team-ups between characters from Victorian fiction, while the animated The Pagemaster (1994) features a Dr Jekyll voiced by Leonard Nimoy.
+Dr Jekyll appears as a character in The League of Extraordinary Gentlemen (2003) played by Jason Flemyng, in the tv series Penny Dreadful (2014-6) played by Shazad Latif and in The Mummy (2017) played by Russell Crowe, which all feature team-ups between Famous Monsters, while the animated The Pagemaster (1994) features a Dr Jekyll voiced by Leonard Nimoy.